monmima/main-aide-memoire/js/README.md

 ___

-Varia JS: How do you get the index of an item in an array?

-Answer:

-arr.indexOf("a")

-___

 Varia JS: What does the every function do?

 Answer:

 The every function check if all elements in an array pass a test.

-___

-Varia JS: How do you add stuff to the middle of an array?

-Answer:

-With .splice()

 ___